benjr70/Smart-Smoker-V2/docs/index.md

 PR Requirments
 * must be rebase off of latest master
-* all PR's must have Ben Approval before being merged
+* all PR's must have Bens Approval before being merged